emca-it/Energy-Log-Server-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 Information on the defined risk for a given field is passed with an alert and multiplied by the value of the Rule Importance parameter.

+Risk calculation does not use only logs for its work.
+Processing the security posture encounters all the information like user behaviour data, performance data, system inventory, running software, vulnerabilities and many more.
+Having large scope of information Your organization gather an easy way to score its security project and detect all missing spots of the design.
+Embedded deep expert knowledge is here to help.

 #### Create category

 To add a new risk Category, go to the **Alert** module, select the **Risks** tab and then **Create Cagtegory**.